aleator/Zettel-hs/README.md

-  references               Extract references from a Zettel addreferences            Add references to a Zettel auto-fill                Fill missing wikilinks and references from origin
+  references               Extract references from a Zettel addreferences            Add references to a Zettel auto-fill                Fill missing wikilinks and references from origin touch                    Record opening a zettel (for logging purposes)
 ```

 For further details, pass `--help` as argument for each command (e.g., `Zettel link --help`)